California E-Bike Legislation Update: Why AB 1942 Failed and What SB 1167 Could Change

 Bike Legal: Protecting Cyclists and Supporting Smart E-Bike Policy

 At Bike Legal, we support smart policies that improve safety while protecting the freedom to ride a bicycle.
-As legislation like AB 1942 and SB 1167 continues to shape how e-bikes are regulated in California, it is important that lawful riders are not penalized for the actions of people riding illegal high-powered e-motos.
+As legislation such as AB 1942 and SB 1167 continues to shape how e-bikes are regulated in California, it is important that lawful riders are not penalized for the actions of riders of illegal high-powered e-motos.

 Bike Legal represents cyclists who have been injured by negligent drivers and unsafe road conditions.
 If you or a loved one has been hurt in a bicycle or e-bike crash, contact our team for help.